kubeshop/kusk-gateway/docs/docs/guides/working-with-extension.md

 - [CORS](cors.md) - How to specify CORS settings.
 - [Routing](routing.md) - How to configure routing of API requests.
 - [Timeouts](timeouts.md) - How to set request timeouts.
+- [Authentication](authentication.mdn) - How to set authentication of your API.

 ## **Properties Overview**